JuanDvaTri/vault/python/web-scrape/writeup.md

 I am trying to follow along with Marco Bonzanini's guide on mining twitter data with Python.
 The purpose of this is to help with my understanding of the language.
 I believe project based learning is the best way to learn.

+In step one I am going to be